Oughie/clock-rs/README.md

 ## Introduction

 `clock-rs` is a terminal-based clock written in Rust, designed to be a new alternative to [tty-clock](https://github.com/xorg62/tty-clock).
-It offers several additional improvements, which include:
+It offers several improvements, which include:
-- the usage of a single configuration file to manage its settings, with the ability to overwrite them through the command line,
+- The usage of a single configuration file to manage its settings, with the ability to overwrite them through the command line,
-- a greater flexibility along with many additional features,
+- Greater flexibility along with many additional features,
-- and the active development that will bring many updates in the near future!
+- Active development that will bring many updates in the near future!

 ## Installation